jonlpersson/ed-latimore/site/_posts/2022-10-14-the-early-hair-loss-hair-retention-protocol.md

 * Gynecomastia
 * Decreased libido
 * Increased weight gain
+* Erectile dysfunction

-These changes are the reason why I’m against taking Propecia or finasteride to slow down hair loss.
-I like a nice full of head as much as the next guy, but I’m not willing suffer through those side effects to get my hair back.
-Put another way, the costs of finesteride exceeds its value.
+These adverse effects are why I'm against taking oral Propecia (1 mg finasteride) or Proscar (5 mg finasteride) to slow down hair loss.
+I like a nice full of head of hair as much as the next guy, but I’m not willing to suffer through those side effects to get my hair back.
+Put another way, the costs of finasteride exceeds its value.

 ![Why low DHT can be bad for you](/assets/images/drafts/why-low-dht-is-bad-for-you.png "The study also points out that if DHT is too low, secondary sex characteristics don't develop."){: width="1808" height="1144"}